Fear of Public Speaking

 - “My boss is going to think I’m an idiot.”

 But if you have prepared thoroughly, you can replace your negative thoughts with positive ones.

-In his book “Public Speaking for Dummies”, Malcolm Kushner says:
+In his book “Public Speaking and Presentations for Dummies”, Malcolm Kushner says:

 “The uncommon knowledge is, it doesn’t really matter how nervous you are – as long as you appear calm.
 As long as the audience thinks you’re confident, that’s what counts.”